 I was born on 7th August 1921 and lived all my younger days on a farm out of Swan Hill in Victoria.
-At fourteen and a half I left school to do an apprenticeship with a motor dealer in Swan Hill mainly because my father had gone broke on the farm and that was the only thing to do.
-And I was still doing that when I applied for the air force.
-I made the application as I recall late 1939.
-Was called up in about the January or the February 1940 to do the interview and trade test and was eventually given a reserve badge which carried through until 7th August 1940 when I actually reported to the Queen Street Melbourne Recruiting Centre with a whole team of other fellas to start my air force career.
+At 14½ I left school to do an apprenticeship with a motor dealer in Swan Hill, mainly because my father had gone broke on the farm and that was the only thing to do.
+And I was still doing that when I applied for the Air Force.
+I made the application, as I recall, late 1939.
+Was called-up in about the January or the February 1940 to do the interview and trade test and was eventually given a reserve badge which carried through until 7th August 1940, when I actually reported to the Queen Street Melbourne Recruiting Centre with a whole team of other fellas to start my Air Force career.

-My nineteenth birthday, as I said, and that night after all the induction et cetera we were on the train for Adelaide, the Adelaide Overland, overnight to No. 4 STT - 4 School of Technical Training - based in the old Exhibition building right in the heart of Adelaide or North Terrace Adelaide.
-Did the month or six weeks, I can't remember how many, it seemed like two years, drill square bashing, as they called it and from then we went to the trade school at the Grenfell Street Trade School in Adelaide for I believe it was fourteen weeks as I recall to do the technical training which was basic tech school type training.
-And from there you were graded into either certain mustering for training which in my case turned out to be as a fitter 2E at the Melbourne Showgrounds.
+My 19th birthday, as I said, and that night, after all the induction etc., we were on the train for Adelaide, the Adelaide Overland, overnight to No.4 STT - 4 School of Technical Training - based in the old Exhibition building right in the heart of Adelaide, or North Terrace Adelaide.
+Did the month or six weeks, I can't remember how many, it seemed like two years, "drill square bashing", as they called it and from then we went to the trade school at the Grenfell Street Trade School in Adelaide for I believe it was 14 weeks, as I recall, to do the technical training which was basic tech school type training.
+And from there you were graded into either certain mustering for training, which in my case turned out to be as a fitter 2E at the Melbourne Showgrounds.

-No. That's wonderful.
-It's very, very clear.
+That's wonderful.
 Could I just go back though to pick up perhaps in a little more detail a few of the points.
 One thing, when you were growing up as a boy and as a young man, the general tradition of the ANZACs, the Australian and New Zealand forces in the first war, were you particularly conscious of that or not?

 Yes, I was.
-My father had never been, he had volunteered in the first world war but due to having had bronchial pneumonia or some such when he was young, he was rejected.
-However, he spent years, even post first world war, in the 17th Lighthorse Brigade and he was always off to camp every year with his all his, with his horse and all his gear polished along with two of my uncles who had both fought in the first world war.
+My father had volunteered in the First World War but due to having had bronchial pneumonia, or some such, when he was young, he was rejected.
+However, he spent years, even post First World War, in the 17th Lighthorse Brigade and he was always off to camp every year with his horse and all his gear polished, along with two of my uncles who had both fought in the First World War.
 And they were always talking about it and so, consequently, I was very aware of it from a young age.

 Could you clarify that?
 What do you mean by 'more loyal'?

-Well, they'd joined up more for loyalty reasons than other than just to have a job which is often said that a lot of people joined the second world war - and it might have been so in a lot of cases - just to have a job.
+Well, they'd joined up more for loyalty reasons, other than just to have a job, which is often said that a lot of people joined the Second World War - and it might have been so in a lot of cases - just to have a job.
 I didn't have to; I was an apprentice and I could have easily stayed where I was for some time anyway.
-I may have ended up being conscripted but my own feeling was to get into it as soon as I could.
+I may have ended up being conscripted, but my own feeling was to get into it as soon as I could.
 In fact, that six months from when I did the test until I actually was called up seemed like an eternity - to me.

 Just going on in a little more detail to your period when you did join up, Reg, your initial rookie's training, lots of parade ground bashing and so on, how easy was it to adjust to that sort of disciplined life, or how difficult?

 I wouldn't call it difficult.
 I was a fairly rugged individual I suppose you'd call me, coming from the bush, and I found it fairly easy.
-We did have I think three out of my squad that were virtually, well, I know two of them were dismissed from the air force as being inefficient airmen - I think they used to call them in those days.
+We did have, I think, three out of my squad that were virtually, well, I know two of them were dismissed from the Air Force as being inefficient airmen - I think they used to call them in those days.
 Mind you, in 1940 they were far more technical or fussier than they were later on.
-For example, that six weeks whatever we did drill square and that was a long time.
+For example, that six weeks or whatever we did drill square, that was a long time.
 It eventually went down to two weeks, the blokes later did only two weeks.
-The sixteen weeks I did at the - I think it was sixteen weeks, I'm fairly certain - at the 4STT at the tech school, that was cut to about eight or nine weeks in latter times to get people through.
+The 16 weeks I did at the - I think it was sixteen weeks, I'm fairly certain - at the 4STT at the tech school, that was cut to about eight or nine weeks in latter times to get people through.
 So, you know, they relaxed a lot as time went by.

 Sure.
 I was also just going to ask about the background of the men who you went to the technical training with, did they generally have some background in engineering as you did, or were they totally fresh to the game?

-(10.00) Nearly all of the troop that I was with, virtually all of them with the exception, there was what, there was thirty-odd of us I think, thirty-two if I remember correctly, started out on that squad.
+Nearly all of the troop that I was with, virtually all of them - with the exception, there was what - there was thirty-odd of us I think, 32 if I remember correctly, started out on that squad.
 Virtually all of them had either been mechanics or connected with the mechanical industry of some kind.
-Most of them, any of them that weren't, and they were all fairly capable people, most of them, but they were mustered eventually, went through as flight mechanics which was the lower mustering and they were put through as flight mechanics.
-There were some even, I eventually became a 2E after having to go through that.
-I know lots of other fellas that went straight into the air force and went straight in and did their rookies and did the 2E course because they were older and they had more experience; they'd had more tech school training than I'd had, and they went straight in.
+Any of them that weren't, and they were all fairly capable people, most of them, but they were mustered eventually as flight mechanics, which was the lower mustering.
+There were some even, I eventually became a 2E, after having to go through that.
+I know lots of other fellas that went straight into the Air Force and went straight in and did their rookies and did the 2E course because they were older and they had more experience; they'd had more tech school training than I'd had, and they went straight in.
 They missed that technical training.
 So they used to grade you out into various levels.

-Well, you were saying from there that you did an exam which led to your mustering as a 2E man and from there I know you went to No. 1 Engineering School, Ascot Vale, Melbourne.
+Well, you were saying that you did an exam which led to your mustering as a 2E man.
+And from there I know you went to No.1 Engineering School, Ascot Vale, Melbourne.
 Just to clarify that the mustering, Reg's mustering was a 2E fitter.
-At Ascot Vale, Reg, this was a more longer and more specific technical program I think, specific to aircraft work - sixteen weeks - tell us what you did?
+At Ascot Vale, Reg, this was a longer and more specific technical program I think, specific to aircraft work - sixteen weeks - tell us what you did?

-Yes, it was more the on-hands type work on engines, parts of engines.
-We did study magnetos and carburation and all that type of, I should say, of the type that are fitted to the aeroplanes even though there might have been some of the older type fitted on older engines in the Wapitis and Hawker Demons, Tiger Moths, we did some on the Pratt and Whitney engine, and those particular engines as applied to various aircraft.
-It was more on-hands as you went along.
-You learned to do top overhauls, as they called them, on an engine.
+Yes, it was more the hands-on type work on engines, parts of engines.
+We did study magnetos and carburation of the type that are fitted to the aeroplanes, even though there might have been some of the older type fitted on older engines in the Wapitis and Hawker Demons, Tiger Moths.
+We did some on the Pratt and Whitney engine, and those particular engines as applied to various aircraft.
+It was more hands-on as you went along.
+You learned to do "top overhauls", as they called them, on an engine.
 The Rolls Royce Kestrel was one that I recall that we did a top overhaul on.
-And you generally got a grounding on mainly the in-line type of engine, the V type of engine and the radial, the radial type which are all different designs.
+And you generally got a grounding on mainly the in-line type of engine, the V type of engine and the radial type, which are all different designs.

 The technical things there are probably a bit hard for somebody like me to grasp.
 But could I ask you this: Given what you knew already, how much more - I mean, given what you knew prior to joining up - how much more did you have to learn to get through these courses?

 Oh, a lot.
 It was quite extensive actually.
 It wasn't an easy course to pass.
-I suppose if I had really knuckled down to it I could have done very much better.
+I suppose if I had really knuckled down to it, I could have done very much better.
 Life was pretty easy those days and we took it fairly casually.
 Some blokes of course, it would worry them stiff, and some failed.
-But I never, it never ever got to me that way.
+But it never ever got to me that way.
 I just went and did my thing and I passed quite comfortably as I recall.
-It wasn't a thing that, I suppose it was serious but we never took it too seriously.
-At the age of nineteen and twenty you didn't - and in Melbourne.
-And, of course, the other thing that happened, when we graduated from Adelaide to do the course at 1ES our pay doubled from five bob a day to ten bob a day and ten shillings was a lot of money in those days.
+I suppose it was serious, but we never took it too seriously.
+At the age of 19 and 20 you didn't.

 Yes, sure.
 So did you get a fair amount of time to get into Melbourne and kick your heels up a bit?

 Yes.
 I think there was only about two nights a week the camp was closed.
 We used to get all day, from Friday night, all day Saturday, till Sunday morning we used to have to be back and then after, I think we used to do a bit Sundays, and then we'd be off again on Sunday night.
-But I think it was two nights a week the camp was actually closed when you weren't supposed to go out.
-The other nights when it was open you had to be back by the old twenty-three fifty-nine as they called it, or midnight which if you didn't make it you used to have to go round onto the Flemington Racecourse and climb a big tree and clamber out over a limb and ...
+But I think it was two nights a week the camp was actually closed, when you weren't supposed to go out.
+The other nights when it was open you had to be back by the old "2359" as they called it, or midnight, which if you didn't make it, you used to have to go round onto the Flemington Racecourse and climb a big tree and clamber out over a limb and ...

-(15.00) At the period that I did it I think they were still fairly particular, I believe they were; they were fairly exacting.
+At the period that I did it, I think they were still fairly particular.
+I believe they were; they were fairly exacting.
 I rate it very highly.
 I think it set me off.
-I used the things I learned in the air force for many years.
-Later on, of course, I was to go further into aircraft in a big way after the war but that's another story.
-I spent ten years at TAA where I did, when TAA first started, and I was one of the lucky ones that was selected to do crash courses virtually, you could call them, to get the aircraft engineers, ground engineers' licenses which weren't easy.
+I used the things I learned in the Air Force for many years.
+Later on, of course, I was to go further into aircraft in a big way after the war, but that's another story.
+I spent ten years at TAA, when TAA first started, and I was one of the lucky ones that was selected to do crash courses (you could call them) to get the aircraft engineers, ground engineers' licenses; which weren't easy.
 They weren't easy to pass.
-And that original air force grounding was very much in my favour at the time.
+And that original Air Force grounding was very much in my favour at the time.